Hereditary Graph Product Structure and $\cal H$-clique-width: Introduction

+The fact that the latter property of having bounded $\ca H$-clique-width can also hold for classes of dense graphs is particularly useful in the following recent application (by the same authors) in \cite{HtransdarXiv}.
+There, it is proved that all transductions (i.e., logical transformations of graphs using the expressive power of first-order logic) of graph classes admitting the traditional graph product structure must be of bounded $\ca H$-clique-width up to bounded perturbations.
+This turns out to be a very useful characterisation of such transduced graph classes.
+Since transductions of already planar graphs can contain arbitrarily large cliques, in such applications it is necessary to admit dense graphs and use the induced subgraph relation, which our new concept offers.

+More generally, we believe that being of bounded $\ca H$-clique-width -- where $\ca H$ is the class of reflexive paths as above, is a property tightly connected to logic(s) on graphs.
+One may view this property as being ``sandwiched'' between the graph classes of bounded clique-width (which are related to MSO logic on graphs) and the very general monadically dependent graph classes (which are in relation to FO logic on graphs), and we plan and propose to investigate possible restrictions of MSO logic which could uncover a similar relation to the graph classes of bounded $\ca H$-clique-width.
+Deeply understanding combinatorial properties of $\ca H$-clique-width is a prerequisite for this research direction.

-The wide scope of our definition suggests to study $\ca H$-clique-width for other graph families $\ca H$ in addition to paths, too.
-For instance, in relation to the aforementioned product-structure studies, one may consider $\ca H$ to be the class of the graphs $P_n\boxtimes K_c$ (the strong products of paths and the $c$-clique for some fixed~$c$) or of $P_n\boxtimes P_m$ (the strong products of a pair of paths).
-Our main result is actually given in an extended formulation that includes all classes $\ca H$ of bounded maximum degree (\Cref{thm:fromprods0}), thus covering also the mentioned alternatives.
+Besides, the generality of our definition and results -- allowing arbitrary graphs of bounded maximum degree (\Cref{thm:fromprods0}) instead of only the paths in the product -- suggests studying $\ca H$-clique-width for various bounded-degree classes~$\ca H$ other than the class of reflexive paths.
+For instance, in relation to the aforementioned product-structure studies, one may consider $\ca H$ to be the class of the graphs $P_n\boxtimes K_c$ (the strong products of paths and the $c$-clique for some fixed~$c$, where a useful alternative formulation of the Planar graph product structure \cite{DBLP:journals/jacm/DujmovicJMMUW20} uses, e.g.,~$c=3$), or of $P_n\boxtimes P_m$ as another example.